hdShang/arxiv-daily/docs/cs-RO/2025-10-05/papers/251004190v1-zenbo-patrol-a-social-assistive-robot-based-on-multimodal-deep-learn.md

 ---
 layout: default
-title: Zenbo Patrol: A Social Assistive Robot Based on Multimodal Deep Learning for Real-time Illegal Parking Recognition and Notification
+title: "Zenbo Patrol: A Social Assistive Robot Based on Multimodal Deep Learning for Real-time Illegal Parking Recognition and Notification"
 ---

 # Zenbo Patrol: A Social Assistive Robot Based on Multimodal Deep Learning for Real-time Illegal Parking Recognition and Notification